Creating Alfie's Big Boy Bedroom

 The Mountain Rescue Blanket is from Loaf.
 It is a beautiful vibrant red trimmed with grey and white.
 It is also completely reversible if you want more muted colours, being mostly grey and white with a hint of red.

-When it came to wall colour, Alfie knew exactly what he wanted after I had shown him a room makeover by @deecampling, he wanted white walls at the top and grey at the bottom, but he added his own twist which was a red stripe to match his blanket and the red in the map.
+When it came to wall colour, Alfie knew exactly what he wanted; white walls at the top and grey at the bottom, and he added a red stripe to match his blanket and the red in the mural map.

 I chose Farrow and Ball Paint in "All White" and "Manor House Grey", which you can see to the right in the picture above and in the picture below.

-Alfie also wanted vinyl records on his walls, another idea he had seen from @deecampling and I picked up 6 on eBay for £2.28.
+Alfie also wanted vinyl records on his walls and I picked up 6 on eBay for £2.28.